parallelscore/Team-recognition/Kayode_Taiwo/README.md

 This has to process all 751 frames in the provided 30 seconds video.
 So it runs for a couple of hours.
 After it's run is over you can connect to it using the Docker Dashboard.
 Look under containers for pscore.
 Click on CLI.

 Then you can navigate to the folder ./data/output/blue, ./data/output/yellow, and ./data/output/blue-yellow, on the CLI.

+or with the pscore container running you can copy the relevant files from the container to your local file system:

+$ cd ~detectron2/projects/deep_sort/
+$ docker cp pscore:/usr/src/app/detectron2/projects/deep_sort/data ./

 Please NOTE that the above is a work in progress until the deadline for the test elapses.
 Thanks.